OWASP/wstg/document/4-Web_Application_Security_Testing/10-Business_Logic_Testing/06-Testing_for_the_Circumvention_of_Work_Flows.md

 ### Testing Method 1

 - Start a transaction going through the application past the points that triggers credits/points to the users account.
-- Cancel out of the transaction or reduce the final tender so that the point values should be decreased and check the points/ credit system to ensure that the proper points/credits were recorded.
+- Cancel out of the transaction or reduce the final tender so that the point values should be decreased and check the points/credit system to ensure that the proper points/credits were recorded.

 ### Testing Method 2